sandip-kundu/sandip-kundu.github.io/_pages/research.md

 ### Hardware Security

-Our research focuses on a number of hardware security problems, from basic crypotographic units, side-channels to hardware support for security protocols in the Internet of Things (IoT), Cyber-Physical Systems (CPS), to specilized hardware accelerators such as Neural Processing Units (NPU).
+Our research focuses on a number of hardware security problems from  protection of crypotographic circuits from side-channel attacks to securing hardware and hardware supported security protocols in the Internet of Things (IoT) devices, Cyber-Physical Systems (CPS), and special purpose hardware accelerators such as Neural Processing Units (NPU), which are attractive targets for attackers.
 The integration of a tremendous number of devices into IoT and CPS brings in concerns for system security.
 Our research works focus on solutions for a secure, trustworthy, and reliable hardware underlying the information systems.
 We work on various multi-dimensional approaches to protect the microelectronic supply chain and enable counterfeit detection